Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Methods

+and train the DeepONet models to minimize this function.
+Here, the Mean Squared Error (MSE) is defined as

-where $N_\mathrm{batch}= 10^5$ denotes the batch size used to divide the training data, and $Y_{n,\mathrm{true}}$ and $Y_{n,\mathrm{pred}}$ are the true results obtained from numerical integration and DeepONet predictions, respectively, for the $n$-th training sample.
-To prevent overfitting, we include both L1 and L2 regularization terms \citep{tibshiraniRegression1996a, hoerl1970ridge1, hoerl1970ridge2}:
+where $Y_{n,\mathrm{true}}$ and $Y_{n,\mathrm{pred}}$ are the true results obtained from numerical integration and DeepONet predictions, respectively, for the $n$-th training sample, and $N_\mathrm{batch}= 10^5$ denotes the batch size used to divide the training data.
+To prevent overfitting, we also include both L1 and L2 regularization terms \citep{tibshiraniRegression1996a, hoerl1970ridge1, hoerl1970ridge2}:

 where $w_i$ denotes each element of the weight matrices and bias vectors in Eq.\eqref{eq:one_layer} and the bias parameter in Eq.\eqref{eq:DONoutput}, and the regularization coefficients are set to $\lambda_1 = \lambda_2 = 10^{-8}$.
-Finally, we define the total loss function as